bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 Sadly the newest version of the Othermill software can not directly import a DXF file (maybe someday Othermill people?
 Please?).

-Luckily, I definitely can import DXF files into...
+Luckily, I know from experience that I can usually import DXF files into...

 ###[DipTrace PCB layout software](http://www.diptrace.com/)

-...which happy imported the DXF with ease!
+...which happy complied!
 I specified to import the "visible" layer from the DXF into the "Board Outline" layer of the board and ended up with a motormount shaped board!....

 ![DipTrace Outline.PNG](DipTrace Outline.PNG)
 [Motormount Board Outline with drill hit holes.dip](Motormount Board Outline with drill hit holes.dip)

 Those are the boards I've been looking for!

 I quickly exported the board outline to a gerber file...

 ![gerber.png](gerber.png)